 Of course, Key West is known for its rowdy night-life.
 Almost none of it appropriate for four teenagers and one mom on a road trip.
 However, the older girls had heard a frightening tale of a haunted doll that resides in Key West.

-Who is Robert the Doll?
+Who is Robert the Doll and are teenagers afraid of him?

 The curators of the museum where Robert the Doll resides boast that he is “the most haunted doll in the world.”
 And the three girls wanted to take a night-time ghost tour to see him.
 So off they went for the 10 p.m., 2 hour Ghost tour with Key West Ghosts and Graveyards.